enthought/pyface/docs/source/image_types.rst

 image objects provided by a toolkit:

 Images
-    The "image" image type is the image type that is optimized for pixel access and manipulation.
+    The "image" image type is optimized for pixel access and manipulation.
 For the Qt toolkit this is the :class:`~pyface.qt.QtGui.QImage` class, while for the Wx toolkit it is :class:`wx.Image`.

 Bitmap
-    The "bitmap" image type is the image type that is optimized for rendering to the screen.
+    The "bitmap" image type is optimized for rendering to the screen.
 For the Qt toolkit this is the :class:`~pyface.qt.QtGui.QPixmap` class, while for the Wx toolkit it is :class:`wx.Bitmap`.